 \section{Introduction}

-Trapped-ion systems are a leading platform for quantum information processing and quantum metrology because of their long coherence times~\cite{wang2021single} as well as the ability to perform high-fidelity quantum state preparation and measurement~\cite{myerson2008high,harty2014high,christensen2020high,ransford2021weak,erickson2021high,an2022high,Moses2023} and high-fidelity coherent quantum operations~\cite{harty2014high,brown2011single,gaebler2016high,ballance2016high,srinivas2021high,clark2021high}.
-Coupling different ion species using quantum-logic-based techniques~\cite{schmidt2005spectroscopy} can enable the use of ion species that lack convenient optical transitions for cooling, state preparation, and measurement.
-This method has been used for precision spectroscopy and quantum metrology of ion-based optical clocks~\cite{hume2007high,brewer2019al}, molecular ions~\cite{wolf2016non,chou2017preparation}, and highly-charged ions~\cite{schmoger2015coulomb,micke2020coherent}, with applications to frequency standards and tests of fundamental physics.
+Trapped-ion systems are a leading platform for quantum information processing and quantum metrology because of their long coherence times~\cite{wang2021single}, the ability to perform high-fidelity quantum state preparation and measurement~\cite{myerson2008high,harty2014high,christensen2020high,ransford2021weak,erickson2021high,an2022high,Moses2023}, and high-fidelity coherent quantum operations~\cite{harty2014high,brown2011single,gaebler2016high,ballance2016high,srinivas2021high,clark2021high}.
+Coupling different ion species using quantum-logic-based techniques~\cite{schmidt2005spectroscopy} can enable experiments on ion species that lack convenient optical transitions for cooling, state preparation, and measurement.
+This method has been used for precision spectroscopy and quantum metrology of ion-based optical clocks~\cite{hume2007high,brewer2019al}, molecular ions~\cite{wolf2016non,chou2017preparation}, and highly-charged ions~\cite{schmoger2015coulomb,micke2020coherent}, to enable novel frequency standards and tests of fundamental physics.